scalawithcats/scala-with-cats/src/pages/monoids/cats.md

 are defined directly in the [`cats`][cats.package] package.
 </div>

-### Obtaining Instances
+### Monoid Instances {#sec:monoid-instances}

-`Monoid` follows the standard Cats pattern for the user interface: the companion object has an `apply` method that returns the type class instance.
+`Monoid` follows the standard Cats pattern for the user interface: the companion object has an `apply` method that returns the type class instance for a particular type.
-So if we wanted the monoid instance for `String`, and we have the correct implicits in scope, we can write the following:
+For example, if we want the monoid instance for `String`, and we have the correct implicits in scope, we can write the following:

 ```tut:book:silent
 import cats.Monoid